kean/DFImageManager/README.md

 Modern iOS framework for fetching, caching, processing, and preheating images from various sources.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
 It provides a powerful API and an extreme performance that will extend the capabilities of your app.

 #### Supported resources
-- NSURL with schemes http, https, ftp, file and data
+- NSURL with http, https, ftp, file, and data schemes
-- PHAsset and NSURL with scheme com.github.kean.photos-kit
+- PHAsset and NSURL with com.github.kean.photos-kit scheme
-- DFALAsset, ALAsset and NSURL with scheme assets-library
+- DFALAsset, ALAsset and NSURL with assets-library scheme

 ## Features
 - Uses latest advancements in [Foundation URL Loading System](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html) including [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/).